gauravdangi/Algorithms/Linked Lists Detect a Cycle/ReadMe.md

+# Detect a cycle in a Linked List

 A linked list is said to contain a cycle if any node is visited more than once while traversing the list.

 Complete the function provided for you in your editor.
 It has one parameter: a pointer to a Node object